 This is probably the fastest and easiest way to get the a value for your preheat temperature.
-The only drawback is that some manufacturers may at times play it too safe.
+The only drawback is that some manufacturers may at times play it safe as well, thus increasing our costs.
 A preheat of 250F may be recommended when 150F would do.
 This is a safe approach, but it would serve you well to look at one or two other ways to calculate the preheat temperature to make sure you are not adding unnecessary costs to your operation.

 Not all manufacturers will publish information with this level of detail.
 But it is always worth checking the steel manufacturer’s website or published information.